 Now it’s much easier to deploy self-contained isolated components to the cloud.
 Container orchestration infrastructures that only giants like Google previously had in-house are now publicly available for everyone (Kubernetes is the king here for now but the future will surely bring new tools)

 The motivation is to have one universal bytecode that will be used not only in browsers but in everything (desktop/smartphones/god knows).

 This technology will transform the portability of software between platforms

 One of the most innovative programming languages ever invented,

-makes system programming a real joy.
-The most loved programming language in Stack Overflow survey for the last 4 years
+Rust makes system programming a real joy.
+The most loved programming language in Stack Overflow surveys for the last 4 years

-The solution to how to make Erlang virtual machine (called BEAM) mainstream, mainly thanks to its Ruby-like syntax and great tooling
+The solution to making Erlang virtual machines (called BEAM) mainstream, mainly thanks to its Ruby-like syntax and great tooling

 Why deploy containers to the cloud when we want only a single function that doesn’t need to be up 24x7?